 The result is a recycled polystyrene with greater density and stability, ready for reuse in new industrial applications.

-Recycling expanded polystyrene (EPS) offers clear advantages in environmental, operational, and economic terms.
-Although EPS is a lightweight and bulky material, its proper management through industrial processes demonstrates that polystyrene can be recycled efficiently and sustainably.
+Recycling expanded polystyrene (EPS) offers clear advantages both environmentally, operationally and economically.
+Although expanded polystyrene (EPS) is a lightweight and bulky material, its proper management through industrial processes demonstrates that polystyrene can be recycled efficiently and sustainability.

 The main benefits of recycling expanded polystyrene include: